Before Jeff Clark received an unexpected lung cancer diagnosis at age 42, he and his wife Kathy weren’t familiar with the disease.

 “Because of the research that’s been done so far, we are able to celebrate these milestones.
 The scary thing for us is if the groundswell for this doesn’t continue, we won’t be fortunate long term,” says Kathy.
 “It’s amazing and we’re celebrating but we’re cautiously optimistic to that.
 We ourselves are raising money for foundations.
 We need more people to do that because lung cancer continues to be the number one cancer killer.”

-As of October 2019, Jeff is on his third targeted therapy and so far is doing well.
-He continues to work at Paychex, where he’s worked for 23 years.
+As of November 2021, Jeff is on his third targeted therapy and is doing well.
+He’s also had stereotactic radiotherapy for brain metastasis five times over the last eight years.
+Through it, he continues to work at Paychex, where he’s been for 25 years.

 “I haven’t let the cancer let me skip a beat,” he says regarding his job in risk management.

-He and Kathy bought a new house in Webster, something they never thought they’d do.
+He and Kathy built a new house in Webster, something they never thought they’d do.

 Perhaps most importantly, Jeff has been there to watch his sons grow.
-His two older sons are now in high school, and the son who was born months after Jeff’s diagnosis just started kindergarten.
+He now has a son who’s a sophomore at the University at Buffalo, another son who’s a senior in high school and his third son - born months after Jeff’s diagnosis – is in second grade.

-“It’s been really amazing to, every time you hit a milestone either personally with your relationship or with our kids, it just feels so significant and gratifying and we just feel really blessed,” says Jeff.
+“It’s been really amazing, every time you hit a milestone either personally with your relationship or with our kids, it just feels so significant and gratifying and we just feel really blessed,” says Jeff.

 While Jeff’s cancer remains stable, he still has regular scans and check-ups with his medical oncologist, as he stays on the targeted therapy treatment.